The Big Boss: Plot

+At the dinner, the manager tells Cheng that the boss cannot make it due to a meeting with visitors from out of town.
+Several women arrive at the dinner table, sit next to Cheng, and ply him with cognac.
+Cheng gets drunk and spends the night with Sun Wu Man, a prostitute who attended the dinner.
+Cheng meets Chow Mei as he leaves the brothel in the morning, embarrassing him.

+Because Cheng attended the dinner and got drunk, he did not follow up on his promise to speak to the police about the missing men.
+He tells his family when he returns home that he forgot.
+This causes much unease for Cheng's family and friends, who believe that Cheng is reveling in his new position instead of helping to look for their brothers.
+They resent him, except Chow Mei, who stands up for him.

-Immediately after Cheng leaves, Hsiao's son, Hsiao Chiun, sneaks in and kills Sun by throwing a knife at her heart from behind.
+Later, Sun Wu Man warns Cheng that his life is in danger and reveals that Hsiao Mi is running a drug trafficking operation.
+Immediately after Cheng leaves, Hsiao's son, Hsiao Chiun, sneaks in and murders Sun.
 Cheng breaks into the factory and first finds the drugs before discovering a hand, the head of Sun, and the head of Hsu Chien in the ice blocks.
 Cheng is surrounded by Hsiao Chiun and a group of his men.
 Cheng fights his way out, killing Hsiao Chiun and his gang in the process.
-He returns home to find that his remaining family members have been murdered, while Chiao Mei is missing.
-Mourning his loss by a river, Cheng vows to exact his revenge at all costs, even if he dies.
-To this end, Cheng returns to the town brothel and indulges in final pleasures with another Thai prostitute.
-Learning of the Boss' location, Cheng leaves the prostitute with the remainder of his money and departs, despite her attempts in convincing him to run away with her instead.
+He returns home to find that his remaining family members have been murdered, while Chow Mei is missing.
+Mourning his loss by a river, Cheng vows to exact revenge, even if he dies.

 Cheng subsequently storms Hsiao Mi's mansion to fight him and his men.
-One of Hsiao Mi's disgruntled slaves frees Chiao Mei, who was being held hostage by Hsiao Mi in a cramped room used as a prison cell.
-Chiao Mei runs away to get help from the Thai police.
-Cheng finally kills Hsiao Mi after a fierce fight, by deflecting the knife Mi throws at him with his shoe.
-Once he knows that Chiao Mei is safe (as she came running along with the police division), he surrenders to the police when they arrive at the mansion, and is detained and taken to the police vehicle to leave the mansion.
+One of Hsiao Mi's disgruntled slaves frees Chow Mei, who was being held hostage in a cramped room used as a prison cell.
+She runs away to get help from the Thai police.
+Cheng finally kills Hsiao Mi after a fierce fight by deflecting the knife Mi throws at him with his shoe.
+Once he learns that Chow Mei is safe (as she came running along with the police division), he surrenders to the police when they arrive at the mansion.